mike-yuhang-wu/mike-yuhang-wu.github.io/projects/space-shooter.md

 ## Main Loop of the Game

-Below is the main function of the game that calls all neccessary functions to make Space Shooter a game.
+Below is the main function of the game that calls all necessary functions to make Space Shooter a game.

 ```